* Senate Republicans propose delay in corporate tax cut

 The House was set to vote on its measure next week.
 But the Senate’s timetable was less clear.

-Additional reporting by Kit Rees and Helen Reid in London and Hideuyki Sano in Tokyo; Editing by Jennifer Ablan and James Dalgleish
+Reporting by Kit Rees, Additional reporting by Helen Reid in London and Hideuyki Sano in Tokyo; editing by John Stonestreet